 - A. The following additional department rules apply to all Junior Division Competitions at the Douglas County Fair & Rodeo.
 These rules are in addition to and do not supersede or negate the Competition Rules in Sections 1, 2, and 2B. - B. ALL GOATS MUST BE INSPECTED BY A SUPERINTENDENT OR ASSISTANT SUPERINTENDENT BEFORE UNLOADING.
 All Goats will be inspected for general health.
 Any animal showing evidence of infectious, contagious or communicable diseases or visible prolapse will be ineligible and excused from the Fairgrounds.
-Animals with active ringworm or ringworm like lesions with resulting hair loss or multiple warts easily visible will be ineligible and immediately excused from the Douglas County Fairgrounds. - C. All Market, goats must be dehorned or disbudded or have horns blunt tipped, with no sharp points.
-Scur regrowth after initial disbudding is acceptable. - D. Superintendent will classify Goat Breeds and can change entries to the correct class.
+Animals with active ringworm or ringworm like lesions with resulting hair loss or multiple warts easily visible will be ineligible and immediately excused from the Douglas County Fairgrounds. - C. All Market Goats must be dehorned or disbudded or have horns blunt tipped, with no sharp points.
+Scur regrowth after initial disbudding is acceptable.
+Boer/Meat-type breeding goats are allowed to have horns to adhere to breed standards.
+All goats will be expected to adhere to breed standards. - D. Superintendent will classify Goat Breeds and can change entries to the correct class.
 Superintendent's breed classification is final with no recourse. - E. No more than 12 Goat Department entries per Junior Division Exhibitor. - F. Entries may be scratched on the day of competition, but MAY NOT be changed to a different class. - G. All goats must be shown with a collar.
 No pinch-type collars are allowed.
 Leather and chain show halters are allowed. - H. Bucks of any age may not be shown in any Junior Goat Department class. - I. Sexually intact male goats will be ineligible and immediately dismissed from the fairgrounds.